THUDM/CogDL/docs/source/task/unsupervised_node_classification.rst

             for train_percent in training_percents:
                 for shuf in shuffles:

-In each shuffle, split data into two parts(training and testing) and use 'LogisticRegression' to evaluate.
+In each shuffle, split data into two parts(training and testing) and use `LogisticRegression` to evaluate.

 .. code-block:: python